Vuk751/lsf-custom-blog/README.md

 # lsf-custom-blog

-## Bootstrap-based custom blog for LSF Wordpress installations
+## Bootstrap-based responsive custom blog for LSF Wordpress installations

 ![image](https://github.com/user-attachments/assets/516ba4a0-5e48-4070-b2e7-ba7cb6c954ef)

 Features:
-- Hero section with reading time and author name
+- Hero section with reading time and author name,
-- Table Of Contents generated based on H2 tags in post
+- Table Of Contents generated based on H2 tags in post,
-- Author Box with author details
+- Author Box with author details,
-- Call to action with configurable link
+- Call to action with configurable link,
-- UI for selecting heading/hero/button colors, as well as assigning author image/name/bio
+- UI for selecting heading/hero/button colors, as well as assigning author image/name/bio,
+- Fully responsive design for smaller devices.

 ### How to use:
 Upon installing, 'LSF Blog' will be available in your wp-admin sidebar.